Srikrishnareddy00/BBA_Final_Project_Sri_Krishna_Reddy/README.md

  Key points:

-2023: Operating Cash Flow is 28.8 billion dollars with a Revenue Growth of 6.7%.
+* 2023: Operating Cash Flow is 28.8 billion dollars with a Revenue Growth of 6.7%.

-2022: Operating Cash Flow is 24.2 billion dollars with a Revenue Growth of 2.3%.
+* 2022: Operating Cash Flow is 24.2 billion dollars with a Revenue Growth of 2.3%.

-2021: Operating Cash Flow is 36.1 billion dollars with a Revenue Growth of 6.8%.
+* 2021: Operating Cash Flow is 36.1 billion dollars with a Revenue Growth of 6.8%.

-2020: Operating Cash Flow is 25.3 billion dollars with a Revenue Growth of 1.9%.
+* 2020: Operating Cash Flow is 25.3 billion dollars with a Revenue Growth of 1.9%.

-2019: Operating Cash Flow is 27.8 billion dollars with a Revenue Growth of 2.9%.
+* 2019: Operating Cash Flow is 27.8 billion dollars with a Revenue Growth of 2.9%.

 The graph illustrates the relationship between Walmart's operating cash flow and its revenue growth over the five-year period, showing fluctuations in both metrics.

-3)
+3) graphs represent Walmart's allocation of capital expenditure over recent years, focusing on supply chain, omni-channel, technology, and other areas.

 ![image](https://github.com/Srikrishnareddy00/BBA_Final_Project_Sri_Krishna_Reddy/assets/152496878/0ed60239-fa15-46d2-8b02-b8264f11b7f7)

+The top graph indicates a steady and significant increase in Walmart's total capital expenditure from 2019 through the projected 2024.

+The bottom graph shows that while the capital expenditure in the US has grown substantially, the international expenditure has remained relatively stable over the same period.
+This highlights Walmart's focus on enhancing its US operations significantly more than its international operations.